ganeswar-velvadapu/env/README.md

 ToDo
-- add some pages in frontend
+- add events page in frontend
 - integrate s3
-- add help_requests routes in backend
+- ngo request and resloved mail to user in backend and frontend